 Sometimes we make mistakes in the forum.
-We start a thread or a comment, and then we change our mind and want to delete it.
+We start a thread or a comment, then change our minds and want to delete it.
 Currently, the only way to delete it is to ask an admin to do it.
 We want all users to be able to delete mistakes.
 Hence, we’re developing a feature that allows users to delete their comments within 30 min after it’s created.

 Video For Gamification

 We want to display a video of our upcoming gamification system on the start page.
-The script is ready; we’re just waiting for other videos to be completed.
+The script is ready; we’re just waiting for the other videos to be completed.
 Then we’ll start designing the video.

 Live Chat With Other Users

 We want our “Messenger” to update in real-time, like iMessage and WhatsApp.
-It makes our Messenger much more responsive and allows us to extend it later with a live chatbox on the site in sync with the Messenger.
+It makes our Messenger much more responsive and allows us to extend it later with a live chatbox on the site in sync with Messenger.